babylonchain/staking-indexer/README.md

 sid start --start-height <start-height>
 ```

-The `--start-height` needs to be specified at the first run as the database
+If the `--start-height` is not specified, the indexer will retrieve the
-does not have the last processed height.
-If `--start-height` is not
+start height first from the database which saves the last processed height.
-specified, it will start from the last processed height retrieved from the
+If the database is empty, the start height will be retrieved from the
-database.
+`base-height` defined in the config file.
+Note that `--start-height` should not be specified either lower than the last
+processed height from the database nor the `base-height` in config because
+this will be at risk of missing data.

 To run the staking indexer, we need to prepare a `global-params.json` file
 which defines all the global params that are used across the BTC staking